kgatilin/aihive/docs/roadmap/phase2_implementation.md

 ## Overview

 Phase 2 builds upon the foundation established in Phase 1 by implementing the code generation workflow.
-This phase focuses on enhancing the Orchestrator Agent and adding the Coding Agent to generate implementation code based on approved PRDs.
+This phase focuses on enhancing the Orchestration Context and adding the Code Generation Context to transform approved Product Requirements into implementation code.

 ## Goals